Adenosine receptor: Mechanism

 The activity of A2A adenosine receptor, a G-protein coupled receptor family member, is mediated by G proteins that activate adenylyl cyclase.
 It is abundant in basal ganglia, vasculature and platelets and it is a major target of caffeine.

 Function

 The A2A receptor is responsible for regulating myocardial blood flow by vasodilating the coronary arteries, which increases blood flow to the myocardium, but may lead to hypotension.
 Just as in A1 receptors, this normally serves as a protective mechanism, but may be destructive in altered cardiac function.

 Agonists and antagonists

 Specific antagonists include istradefylline (KW-6002) and SCH-58261, while specific agonists include CGS-21680 and ATL-146e.

 Bone homeostasis

 The role of A2A receptor opposes that of A1 in that it inhibits osteoclast differentiation and activates osteoblasts.
 Studies have shown it to be effective in decreasing inflammatory osteolysis in inflamed bone.
 This role could potentiate new therapeutic treatment in aid of bone regeneration and increasing bone volume.

 A2B adenosine receptor

 This integral membrane protein stimulates adenylate cyclase activity in the presence of adenosine.
 This protein also interacts with netrin-1, which is involved in axon elongation.

+In the brain

+In the brain, A2B receptor activation by adenosine released in response to increased neuronal activity engages the cAMP–PKA signalling pathway in astrocytes, stimulating glucose metabolism in these glial cells to support neuronal energy needs.